Biocxifu/Get.CibersortxTpm/README.md

 **Get the single-cell sequencing TPM matrix required by CIBERSORTX**

-The R package can extract the counts matrix in the seuart object to calculate the TPM value and match the corresponding cell name.
+The R package can extract the counts matrix in the seurat object to calculate the TPM value and match the corresponding cell name.
 It supports multi-core computation to speed up computation runs, and the resulting output file can be directly input into CIBERSORTX to create a Signature Matrix

 ## Install
 ```